cyberabi/TalkingWithGenAI/README.md

 # Talking With Generative AI

-The subfolders of this repo capture sessions of human-AI interaction that have interesting (to me) results or implications.
+The subfolders of this repo capture human-AI interactions that have interesting (to me) results or implications.

 ## brontes